notEthan/jsi/README.md

 But if your database contains JSON, then your deserialized objects in ruby are likewise Hash / Array / basic types.
 You have to use subscripts instead of accessors, and you don't have any way to add methods to your data types.

 JSI gives you the best of both with JSICoder.
 This coder dumps objects which are simple JSON types, and loads instances of a specified JSI schema.
-Here's an example:
+Here's an example, supposing a `users` table with a JSON column `contact_info`:

 ```ruby
 class User < ActiveRecord::Base